GregSchiemer/SatGam/README.md

 # Satellite Gamelan

 This project renders a synchronised multiplayer interface using ES6 canvas animation and gesture-triggered audio synthesised via Csound WebAssembly.
-It was designed principally as a concert app and written in javaScript as a replacement for an earlier version written in Objective-C. The UI is designed for a portrait-mode mobile screen (`390×844`).
+It was designed principally as a concert app and written in javaScript as a replacement for an earlier version of the app written in Objective-C. The UI is designed for a portrait-mode mobile screen (`390×844`).

 ## Features